-The Government of Newfoundland & Labrador is committed to ensuring the long term sustainability and management of the Provinces forest resources.
+Government is committed to ensuring the long term sustainability and management of the Provinces forest resources.
 The load slip system is an effective tool which has provided the necessary information and knowledge to reach this goal.

-The Forestry and Agrifoods Agency is responsible for the enforcement of the Forestry Act and Regulations.
+The Department is responsible for the enforcement of the Forestry Act and associated Regulations.
 The specific sections that deal with load slips are in the Cutting of Timber Regulations.
-Section 3(4) of the Cutting of Timber Regulations states: A person shall not operate a vehicle on a highway in the province that carries a full or partial load of commercial timber without having in his or her possession a load slip that relates to that timber.
+Section 3(4) which states: A person shall not operate a vehicle on a highway in the province that carries a full or partial load of commercial timber without having in his or her possession a load slip that relates to that timber.

-Since the implementation of the load slip system in 2002, Conservation Officers with the Forestry and Agrifoods Agency have laid numerous charges on individuals and companies that have not been in compliance with the Regulations.
+Since the implementation of the load slip system in 2002, Forestry Officials have laid numerous charges on individuals and companies not been in compliance with the Regulations.
 Fines relating to load slips under the Forestry Act are a minimum of $500.00 for the first offence.